robinagandhi/hello-world/README.md

 Their student group NuLLIFY hosts a high school CTF competition every year.
 You can find more information at http://ctf.nullify.uno/.
 They will be hosting another high school CTF again this year.

+Hello, Kero!
+Make sure you join Nullify, because it is awesome.

 It is tentatively scheduled for November 18th, 2017.